TUP-UTN-FRC-LCIII/springboot-rest-client/README.md

-# lciii-scaffolding
+# Rest Client

-This is the initial scaffolding
+This project show how to consume an api rest full.